kumarpriyanshu09/yelp-restaurant-review-analysis/README.md

 1. Download all the files from this repository
 2. Import the dataset into Python using pandas
 3. Run the relevant script to produce all the analysis
-4. You can explore the EDA images in the `images` folder
+4. You can explore the EDA images in the `pre processing` folder
-5. You can find more details of the n-grams, and topic modelling in the `nlp_outputs` folder

 ## README Extras